apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 relationship of pixel values within images, for this reason they have become the gold standard for computer vision.
-In this example you will create a small convolutional neural network using what you learned from the [3.
-Create a Neural Network]() part of the tutorial.
+In this example you will create a small convolutional neural network using what you learned from the [Step 2]("2-create-nn.md") of this tutorial.
-First you can set up two functions that will generate the two type of blocks you will use, the convolutional and the dense block.
-Then you will create an entire network based on these two blocks.
+First you can set up two functions that will generate the two types of blocks you to use, the convolutional and the dense block.
+Then you can create an entire network based on these two blocks using a custom class.

 ```{.python .input}
 # The convolutional block has a convolution layer, a max pool layer and a batch normalization layer